-Secret: The consultation appointment should teach you about the treatment options.
-It should not be focused solely on selling.
+Secret: The consultation appointment will educate you about the treatment options.
+It should be focused on your care and not on selling.
+At Advanced Periodontics our focus is on you.

 The initial consultation is really an examination of the doctor